inex/ixp-manager-docs-md/docs/grapher/api.md

 **Notes:**

 1. not all backends support all options or graphs; use the `json` type to see what's supported *but remember that IXP Manager will, when configured correctly, chose the appropriate backend*;
-2. the primary key IDs mentioned below are mostly available in the UI when viewing lists of the relavent objects;
+2. the primary key IDs mentioned below are mostly available in the UI when viewing lists of the relevant objects under a column *DB ID*;
 3. an understanding of how IXP Manager represents interfaces is required to grasp the below - [see here](../usage/interfaces.md).

 Let's first look at supported graphs: